-An advertising budgetis the amount a company set aside for its promotional activities.
+Advertising budgetis the amount allocated by a company for its promotional activities in forms of advertising campaigns.
 Advertising budget is used by a company for marketing the products and services to the customers.
-Advertising budget includes money for doing advertising research, getting creatives made, printing material, allocating money to advertising media and ensuring proper implementation of ad campaigns.
+It includes money for doing advertising research, getting creatives made, printing material, allocating money to advertising media and ensuring proper implementation of ad campaigns.

 The objective of a company which markets its products is to earn profits and increase brand awareness.
 Advertising objectives of a company is purely dependent on the advertising campaign, type of customers, advertising media and what the company wants to achieve.
 Hence, for any marketing activity that a company wants to do, it has to spend some money.
 This is why advertising budget is important.
 It helps in understanding the objectives. the costs, helps to formulate strategies and generate profits by increasing the overall sales.